Depression Cherry: Background

+Recording and production

-Though some of Depression Cherrys musical ideas originated from 2012, Beach House wrote the majority of the record between autumn 2013 and 2014; "10:37" was one of the first songs to be written during this period.
+Beach House came up with a portion of musical ideas for Depression Cherry in 2011, subsequently writing songs for the album in Baltimore, their hometown, between 2012 and 2014; "10:37" was one of the first songs to be written during this period.
 The album was recorded at Studio in the Country in Bogalusa, Louisiana over two months, from November 2014 to January 2015.
 It was co-produced by Chris Coady, who worked on the band's previous two records, Teen Dream (2010) and Bloom.
 Prior to joining the band in the studio, they sent him phone recordings of some of their in-progress songs.

+The band has also stated that they've incorporated live drums on their previous records, but then "[they] got tired of them" and had written the album without using them, as a way of "going back to [their] roots a little".
+For the recording of "Sparks", the band used a keyboard that they bought in Texas during the recording sessions for Bloom.
+Additionally, the song contains a running vocal loop that was "accidentally" captured at a soundcheck in Bristol, England.
 For the song "Days of Candy", they hired eight singers from Pearl River Community College to create a 24-part choir.
 After completing that song and "Levitation", the band knew they had the album's closing and opening tracks, respectively, and considered the record completed.
 The album was mixed at Sunset Sound in Hollywood, California, except "Beyond Love", which was mixed at Sonic Ranch in Tornillo, Texas.